dd32/td-gh-ex/readme.txt

 == Copyright ==

-AdBooster WordPress Theme, Copyright 2016 WordPress.org
-AdBooster is distributed under the terms of the GNU GPL
+AdBooster WordPress Theme, Copyright 2018 BoosterWP Team AdBooster is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by